-Following a distaster, it’s important to know what steps you need to take to ensure that your home gets the expert care and attention that it needs.
-Total Restore Inc. has created this in-depth Home Restoration Process Guide which will walk you through the steps you need to take in order to get your home and your life back to normal.
+Following a distaster, it’s important to know what steps you need to take to ensure that your home or office gets the expert care and attention that it needs.
+Total Restore Inc. has created this in-depth Property Restoration Process Guide which will walk you through the steps you need to take in order to get your home or office and your life back to normal.

 Assess the Damage